Musicals - Theater, Movie and Video

 Structure and Purpose

-The 3 primary components of a musical are: the music, the lyrics and the book.
+The three primary components of a musical are the music, the lyrics and the book.
 ‘The book’ of a musical is the story.
 In opera this would be the libretto (Italian for “little book”).
 The music and lyrics together form the score of the musical.
 The creative team, including a director, a musical director and a choreographer, determines how the musical is presented.
-The 20th century “book musical” might be defined as a musical play where the songs and dances are fully integrated into a well-made story, with serious dramatic goals, that is able to evoke genuine emotions (including laughter).
-The story lines suitable for musicals generally follow a pattern: An individual (outsider) finds a person, situation or community that they want to be part of.
+The 20th-century “book musical” might be defined as a musical play where the songs and dances are fully integrated into a well-made story, with serious dramatic goals, that is able to evoke genuine emotions (including laughter).
+The storylines suitable for musicals generally follow a pattern: An individual (outsider) finds a person, situation or community that they want to be part of.
 They struggle to be understood.
 There are usually several situational misunderstandings followed by an epiphany, understanding and resolution.
 The resolution usually involves a chorus and crescendo – fulfillment of the original dream.
 There are, of course, many exceptions – including historical drama.
 The common thread appears to be the expression of love and understanding.

 Musicals say something important about fantasy and community: Everyone wants to fit in.
 We all want to be members of a tribe of like-minded friends – a community of mutual understanding.
 One person singing to another (or to no one at all) is able to articulate what they are feeling with dramatic force.
 But, as story lines begin to resolve, the players reach some form of mutual understanding.
 This is usually expressed by the chorus – the full community.
 The voices and ideas become so unified that they can be expressed in harmony – the full community in agreement, singing and dancing as one, in perfect harmony.
 It’s fantasy – no resemblance to real life – but effectively strikes a familiar chord in most hearts.
 We all wish we could be that well understood, be that close to our communities, and live in that degree of harmony.
 Now, that’s entertainment!